SPRING Singapore

 The Standards, Productivity and Innovation Board (abbreviation: SPRING Singapore) was a statutory board under the Ministry of Trade and Industry of the Singapore Government.
-It worked as an agency for enterprise development, and helped enterprises to enhance the competitiveness in Singapore market.
+It worked as an agency for enterprise development, and helped enterprises enhance their competitiveness in the Singapore market.
 It was also the national standards and conformance body.

-On 1 April 2018, SPRING Singapore was merged with IE Singapore to form Enterprise Singapore.
+On April 1, 2018, SPRING Singapore was merged with IE Singapore to form Enterprise Singapore.

 History

 Formerly known as Productivity and Standards Board (PSB), it was formed from the merger between the National Productivity Board (NPB) and the Singapore Institute of Standards and Industrial Research (SISIR) in April 1996.
 It helped to bring together the soft skills of productivity handled by NPB and the technical aspects handled by SISIR.

 In April 2002, the organization was renamed SPRING Singapore and shifted towards an innovation-driven economy, and its new role in promoting creativity to sustain growth for Singaporeans.

 Mission

 As the national standards and conformance body, SPRING Singapore 'helped to lower technical barriers to trade, provide quality assurance for products and services and promote industry use of Singapore and international standards'.

 SPRING Singapore's mission was "to help Singapore enterprises grow and build trust in Singapore products and services".